 “The City of Sculpture ” TM, “The City of Sculpture Project ” TM, “Lichfield and District City of Sculpture” TM, “Lichfield City Sculpture Trail” TM, “Lichfield Sculpture Trail” TM, and other associated wording are trading terms linked to this project.
-These are licensed to The Sculpture and Art Foundation CIC.
+These are licensed to The Sculpture and Art Foundation CIC, Walker Sculpture and Art Ltd and 52 Ltd.

-The project started in 2005 after discussion between Peter Walker and David Harper to create new work, exhibitions and events in the city.
+The project started in 2005 after discussion between artist Peter Walker and composer David Harper to create new work, exhibitions and events in the area.
 Having grown up in the area with limited access to visual arts and having gone on to develop artistic work nationally and internationally the project developed in order to bring something back to the area they love and cherish.

-No public artwork had been created in the city for over 50 years, and central to the project is the ongoing development of permanent and temporary work for the city.
+No public artwork had been created in the city for over 50 years, and central to the project is the ongoing development of permanent and temporary art work for the city.
 As the project grows this will expand to cover the widest possible collection of works of art for the city.
-Key to this is work with the community.
+Key to this has been working with the community.

 Primarily based on private funding and funding for the arts or strategic funding, the project continues to grow.

-So far the project has carried out free workshops for over 3000 local people, and has created exhibitions and installation seen by over 100,000 people.
+So far the project has carried out free workshops for thousands of local people, and has created exhibitions and installations seen by people from all over the world.
 It has involved numerous artists of the highest quality and continues to encourage people to say ‘YES’ to the arts and to engage with art in its widest sense.

-To date the project has worked with local people to create 3 public works of art in different styles and approaches which are seen by thousands each year.
-Each group worked with directly developed the ideas for the artwork and the principle they wishes to see incorporated.
+To date the project has worked with local people to create new permanent public works of art all in different styles and approaches which are seen by thousands each year.
+Each group worked with directly developed the ideas for the artwork and the principle they wished to see incorporated.
 Each artwork allows participation freely and participation is always advertised for anyone to apply to be involved.

 The project works with people to involve them in experiencing new ideas and understanding traditional techniques, to learn how to understand an artwork and to appreciate the values behind their creation.